-We check your requirements for sun angle and conditions such as leaf off and snow free, or other timing specifications.
+We check your requirements for sun angle and conditions such as leaf off, snow free, low-tide or other timing specifications.
+If targets are required to be placed before we fly, we will communicate with the client to ensure targets are complete and visible.